 One of the things that keeps me passionate about the work that I do is that the FNHC is at stage 4 and often moves into stage 5.
 They are vision and value driven and have a clear purpose that most of their organization has fully enrolled in and committed to.
 The Hubs role is to extend that reach, that vision, those values and the mission by enrolling (borrowing enrolment terminology from Senge) the communities and their members.
 The Hub coordinators need to find folks where they are and help move them into stage 4.
 I provide that information along with some ideas about the power of a stage 4 group.

-By this time I was out of time so we just touched on stage 5 and what it would be like to be a t stage 5.
-The book uses the Truth and Reconciliation hearings as an example and again the language stumped me as British Columbian First Nations are moving into their own Truth and Reconciliation process.
+By this time I was out of time so we just touched on stage 5 and what it would be like to be at stage 5.
+The book uses the Truth and Reconciliation hearings as an example and again the language was challenging as British Columbian First Nations are moving into their own Truth and Reconciliation process.

 So, there you have it, how to survive the post lunch presentation slot and explain Tribal Leadership without ever using the word “tribe” or “Tribal Leadership”.